 We describe bankruptcies in terms of the annual hazard rate of the time to the first bankruptcy filing.
-Very few players file for bankruptcy before retirement, which makes a survival analysis focusing on retirement appropriate.2 This approach also deals well with the varying lengths of different players' retirement periods.
-The sample is censored after 2013 due to data availability.
+Very few players file for bankruptcy before retirement, which makes a survival analysis focusing on retirement appropriate.
+This approach also deals well with the varying lengths of different players' retirement periods.